 WALTHAM ABBEY.
 Cobbins Brook.

-A stretch of about 7 kilometres of Cobbins Brook between Epping Upland and Waltham Abbey is notable because it has a largely natural appearance, with the kind of characteristic river features that have been lost from many watercourses in lowland England due to human interference such as channel staightening and bank re-profiling.
+A stretch of about 7 kilometres of Cobbins Brook between Epping Upland and Waltham Abbey is notable because it has a largely natural appearance, with the kind of characteristic river features that have been lost from many watercourses in lowland England due to human interference such as channel straightening and bank re-profiling.
 These natural features include meanders, low cliffs and gravel bars.
 Private land.
 Access only with the permission of the relevant landowner.

 WALTHAM ABBEY.
 Holyfield Puddingstone (TL 387 030)